socialatm/onepage.pub/README.md

 - OPP_INVITE_CODE: If this is non-blank, then only users who have this code can register.
 - OPP_BLOCK_LIST: a blocklist file for blocking domains.
 In Mastodon blockfile format.
 Null by default, which is bad.
-- OPP_ORIGIN: The origin part of URLs, like 'https://host.example:53443'.
-If this is set, the server will use it for all generated
-URLs, and listen on http instead of https.
-This is what you want if you're using Kubernetes or another proxy to terminate SSL.
 - OPP_NAME: a name to show for the server.
 Defaults to the hostname part of the origin.
 - OPP_UPLOAD_DIR: a directory to store uploaded files.
 Defaults to a temporary dir, which changes every time you run it.
 You should set this to a permanent directory.